Cook-off: Chili cook-off

 The Chili Appreciation Society International (CASI) sanctions over 550 cook-offs annually that raise over $1,000,000 for charity.
-Corporate CASI, which has the function of sanctioning all of these cook-offs, doing the necessary work to tabulate cookoff results, and putting on the annual Terlingua International Chili Championship, has an annual income of approximately $250,000.
+Corporate CASI, which sanctions cook-offs, tabulates cookoff results, and puts on the annual Terlingua International Chili Championship, has an annual income of approximately $250,000.
 Out of this annual income around $60,000 goes to charity.
 The CASI is a 501(c)(3) corporation.

 The International Chili Society (ICS) organizes chili cook-offs as fundraisers.
 Its annual cook-offs are on a grand scale, with regional qualifying events that attract tens of thousands of participants and a "World Championship" cook-off held in October.
 The ICS has raised millions of dollars for charity while still awarding hundreds of thousands of dollars to winners.

 As early as 1970, many communities have hosted non-ICS cook-offs, leading to a competing "World Championship" cook-off in Terlingua, Texas.